 - Buy fruit in bulk to save costs, such as bags of apples

 - Enjoy dried fruit like raisins, apricots, and prunes, but try to keep it to once a week

 - Choose water when you’re thirsty – have a filled reusable water bottle close by throughout the day

 - Offer fruit at meetings if food is being served

 - Buy frozen fruit to help save money and time and add to cereal, smoothies, pancakes, or enjoy as a snack all on its own.

 - Drinking juice is not as filling as eating the whole fruit.
-125 mL (½ cup) of apple/orange juice has similar amounts of calories and sugar as 1½ - 2 oranges or apples.
+125 mL (½ cup) of apple/orange juice has similar amounts of sugar as 1½ - 2 oranges or apples.
 This makes it much easier to over consume juice than to over-eat fruit.
 (Reference: BrightBites)

 - Unsweetened 100% fruit juice has some of the nutrients, such as vitamin C, potassium and B vitamins, found in the whole fruit; however, fruit juice lacks the fibre found in whole fruit.
 Fruit juice is considered a source of free sugar even when unsweetened.
 (Reference: BrightBites)